• Skip to main content

 5. Allow Camera Through Antivirus

-Third-party Antivirus programs like Bitdefender, Kaspersky and others can also block access to Camera.
+Third-party Antivirus programs like Bitdefender, Kaspersky and others can end up blocking access to the Camera on your computer.

 Note: The actual steps may vary, depending on the Antivirus program installed on your computer.